 What are the Effects of the Agreement and what are some of the Benefits?

 The Ankara Agreement and subsequent agreements contain “standstill clauses.”
-This means that the then 1973 and 1980 UK rules continue to apply today to ‘Turkish Businesspersons’ and ‘Turkish Workers’ respectively.
+This means that the then 1973 and 1980 UK rules, continued to apply to ‘Turkish Businesspersons’ and ‘Turkish Workers’ respectively.

-- The UK immigration authorities cannot apply stricter rules to Turkish nationals than those which were in existence in 1973 and 1980, under the then existing visa categories.
+- The UK immigration authorities are not therefore able to apply stricter rules to Turkish nationals than those which were in existence in 1973 and 1980, under the then existing visa categories.